 American copper hard times tokens were privately minted and used by merchants to make change during a recessionary period in the U.S.

-The design of the U.S. anti-slavery hard times token was inspired by British ceramic medallions produced by Quaker and abolitionist Josiah Wedgwood.
-These anti-slavery medallions made their way to the U.S. through a commission by fellow Quaker Benjamin Franklin.
+The design of the U.S. anti-slavery hard times token was inspired by British ceramic medallions produced by abolitionist Josiah Wedgwood.
+These anti-slavery medallions made their way to the U.S. through a commission by Benjamin Franklin, then president of the Society for the Abolition of Slavery.
 This imagery was also used on British anti-slavery tokens.

 The American anti-slavery token differed from it’s British counterpart in featuring a chained African female slave.
 Female imagery was selected due to the involvement of women in the abolitionist movement and the similarities to their fight for women’s rights.

 The obverse design features a chained African female slave, naked and kneeling, looking upward, hands clasped in front of her.
-The inscription reads: “AM I NOT A WOMAN AND A SISTER.”
+The inscription reads: “AM I NOT A WOMAN & A SISTER.”

 The reverse design features a laurel wreath.
 The inscription reads: “UNITED STATES OF AMERICA,” “LIBERTY” and “1838.”
 Note: The “N” in the word “UNITED” is backwards.